-The solo-in-place function has a status indicator to tell you when it's active.
+Solo-in-place has a status indicator.
 On the X-Touch this is the small yellow 'rude solo' LED found on the main display to the right of the Display Mode button and Mode display.

-On Mackie devices the LED indicator is on the S.I.P button itself.
+On Mackie the LED indicator is on the SIP button.